 Individual agents are initialized by setting gender and unique member variables.
-Custom values for each agent are generated randomly following a[n approximately] normal distribution using the average global variables indicated above, as well as some additional variables that are hard-coded and invisible to the user.
-The actual functional dependence of the three [major?] components of Attitude, Justification and Certainty on the Likelihood of practicing safe sex will be discussed in [further] detail below [in context of rationalization…?
-Or what section?].
+Custom values for each agent are generated randomly following a normal distribution using the average global variables indicated above, as well as some additional variables that are hard-coded and invisible to the user.
+The actual functional dependence of the three components of Attitude, Justification and Certainty on the Likelihood of practicing safe sex will be discussed in further detail below.

-Attitude: An agent’s attitude is initially set to [condom intention] …a random selection from a normally distributed range centered around a user specified mean.
-Attitude evolves over the course of the model and changes/has the potential to change [on each tick] is updated on each tick based on talking to peers or getting infected.
+Attitude: An agent’s attitude is initially set to a random selection from a normally distributed range centered around a user specified mean.
+Attitude evolves over the course of the model and is updated on each tick based on talking to peers or getting infected.

-Certainty: Certainty is initially set to a value near? (redundant if already talked about normal random distribution?) a randomly generated value using the variable avg-mesosystem-condom-encouragement.
-Certainty is the best determination of behavior, according to research (citation).
-However, this NetLogo model has certainty as an influencing variable for Attitude, which ultimately determines the L/likelihood of whether safe sex is practiced.
+Certainty: Certainty is initially set to a randomly generated value using the variable avg-mesosystem-condom-encouragement.
+Although Certainty in some studies is an indicator of actual behavior, in this NetLogo model Certainty as an influencing variable for Attitude, which ultimately determines the likelihood of whether safe sex is practiced.

-Justification: Justification is initially set to the level of accurate education this agent has about safe sex and condom usage. (revisit)
+Justification: Justification (knowledge) is initially set to the level of accurate education this agent has about safe sex and condom usage.

 Agent Appearance (Agent Screen Characteristics)

-Shape: Shape – Agent shape is determined by gender and health/infection status.
-Infected turtles have a dot on their shape, and the color of the dot indicates whether or not they “know” they are infected (white: known? = true; black: known? = false), which is based on being symptomatic. [is this clear to the reader what this means?].
-Explanation of shape – Male and female agents have shapes similar to those used to distinguish bathroom signs..??
+Shape: Shape – Agent shape is determined by gender and health status.
+Infected turtles have a dot on their shape, and the color of the dot indicates whether or not they “know” they are infected (white: known? = true; black: known? = false), which is based on being symptomatic (i.e., exhibiting symptoms).
+Male and Female agents take on the shapes typically used in American restroom signs.

 Color: Color – The color of the agent indicates his or her individual likelihood of practicing safe sex.
 A green agent is more likely to engage in safe sex, while a red agent is less likely to use a condom.
 The likelihood is a scale from 0 to 100, and agents that are 50% likely of having safe sex are displayed as white.

-Label: Label – The labels, if enabled, also indicate each agent’s likelihood of practicing safe sex as a(n exact?) value from 0 to 100 and is more accurate because color is set to only a total of 20 different hues over the same range.
+Label: Label – The labels, if enabled, also indicate each agent’s likelihood of practicing safe sex as an exact value from 0 to 100 and is more accurate because color is set to only a total of 20 different hues over the same range.

 Links: Links – In this model, turtles can have multiple friends, but only one sexual partner at a time.
-The type of relationship between the two agents is distinguished by color of the connecting link: a blue link denotes friendship, and magenta link denotes a sexual partnership.
+The type of relationship between the two agents is distinguished by color of the connecting

 Model/System Behavior: How does the overall system behave/work?

-(Before describing the agents rules themselves, explain overall what happens, and what outputs you see)

 Model Setup